 Celebrate Memorial Day weekend at the Hometown Holidays Music Festival in Rockville Town Square.
 The festival features over 30 free live performances, activities for kids, the Taste of Rockville, and ends with the annual Memorial Day Ceremony and Parade.

 Rocktobierfest brings the Oktoberfest celebrations to Rockville Town Square featuring three stages of entertainment.
-Over 8,000 residents attend the annual festival for music, food, and activities.
+Thousands of residents attend the annual festival for music, food, and activities.
 Of course, keeping with the spirit of Oktoberfest, local breweries supply plenty of beer for the festival.

 Year round, Rockville has several farmers' markets to provide fresh produce, plants, and other goods to residents.
 Two notable markets are the Rockville Farmers' Market, which operates on Saturdays (9am-1pm) from May-November and the Shady Grove Farmers' Market, which is open on Wednesdays from May-September (11am-2pm).